nia-cloud-official/nia/README.md

 ## What is Nia

-Nia Cloud is an all in one cloud based platform that allows a user to develop systems and web applications.
+Nia Cloud is an all in one cloud based platform that allows a user to work , study and be more productive.
 </div>